aabdikul/aabdikul.github.io/_posts/2019-09-01-a_brief_visit_to_core_object_oriented_ruby_concepts.markdown

 An instance method, on the other hand, is exemplified by our "hi" method.
 When invoked, this method will output "Hi Aida!" into the terminal because I'm giving the method the opportunity to interpolate whatever variable its given via the argument input.

 These are some of the many elements that must interact together in Object Oriented Ruby.
-They are all critical the build of a successful OO Ruby program.
+They are all critical to the build of a successful OO Ruby program.